cargomedia/vagrant-boxes/README.md

 # Vagrant boxes
-Generate vagrant boxes to be used as in a Vagrantfile
+Generate vagrant boxes to be used in a Vagrantfile.

 E.g.
 ```ruby